 Why do mortgage rates fluctuate?

 Mortgage rates fluctuate due to several different factors.
-Supply and demand is large factor in the fluctuation of interest rates.
+Supply and demand is a large factor in the fluctuation of interest rates.
 The more people who are utilizing banks and depositing their funds into banks, the more money that those banks have to lend out to others for their loan needs.
 And when they have excess money, the interest rates tend to go down.
-Another factor of rates rising or changing is the Federal Reserve and the U.S. Treasury which make adjustments based off of supply and demand or inflation.
+Another factor of rates rising or changing is the Federal Reserve and the U.S. Treasury which make adjustments based on supply and demand or inflation.

 When choosing what option is best for you for your mortgage loan, consider all the factors when it comes to the mortgage rates and interest rates that you will be charged.
 Become educated by asking your lender and doing your research to become knowledgeable about what is most beneficial to you and your family for your home purchase.
 Why pay more in interest when there might possibly be other options out there for you to utilize?